Oklahoma congressman threatened embassy staff as he tried to enter Afghanistan, U.S. officials say

-Mullin told the embassy that he planned to fly from Tblisi, Georgia, into Tajikistan’s capital, Dushanbe, in the next few hours and needed the top diplomat’s help, according to the two U.S. officials familiar with the incident, who requested anonymity to disclose private conversations about a sensitive matter.
+Mullin told the embassy that he planned to fly from Tblisi, Georgia, into Tajikistan’s capital, Dushanbe, in the next few hours and needed the top diplomat’s help, according to the two U.S. officials familiar with the incident, who spoke on the condition of anonymity to disclose private conversations about a sensitive matter.

 The episode marked Mullin’s second attempt to travel to Afghanistan in as many weeks for an unauthorized evacuation effort despite the perilous security environment.
 Last week, Mullin traveled to Greece and asked the Department of Defense for permission to visit Kabul.
 The Pentagon denied Mullin’s request, an administration official said.

 Mullin’s behavior has alarmed top U.S. officials who say he has gone to extraordinary lengths to defy U.S. warnings.
-The attempt follows another unauthorized trip to Afghanistan by Reps.
-Seth Moulton, D-Mass., and Peter Meijer, R-Mich., last week, which Pentagon and State Department officials criticized as a public relations stunt that sapped government resources during a national-security crisis.
+The attempt follows an unauthorized trip to Afghanistan by Reps.
+Seth Moulton, D-Mass., and Peter Meijer, R-Mich., last week, which Pentagon and State Department officials criticized as a public relations stunt that sapped government resources during a national security crisis.

-“To say this is extremely dangerous is a massive understatement,” said one State Department official, requesting anonymity to discuss the sensitive situation.
+“To say this is extremely dangerous is a massive understatement,” said a State Department official who spoke on the condition of anonymity to discuss the sensitive situation.

+Mullin’s office did not respond to multiple requests for comment before this story published.
+After it published, Meredith Blanford, a spokeswoman for Mullin, put out a statement saying that Mullin “has been and is currently completely safe” and that he and his office “will continue to do anything in our power to bring home all Americans from the war zone that President Biden abandoned.”
+The statement said the office had no further comment.

+On Wednesday morning, Mullin posted a photo of himself on Instagram saying he was “heading home” without specifying where he was.

-The State Department reissued a level 4 travel advisory for the country on Monday urging Americans not to travel there “due to civil unrest, armed conflict, crime, terrorism, kidnapping, and COVID-19.”
+The State Department reissued a Level 4 travel advisory for the country Monday urging Americans not to travel there “due to civil unrest, armed conflict, crime, terrorism, kidnapping, and COVID-19.”

 The State Department declined to comment on Mullin’s travel or interactions with the embassy.
 The White House declined to comment on Mullin but referred to press secretary Jen Psaki’s comments from last week urging Americans not to travel to Afghanistan.